LibertyDSNP/spec/pages/Announcements/Types/Broadcast.md

 ### contentHash

 - MUST be 32 bytes in length
-- MUST be the keccak 256 hash of the bytes of the file stored at url
+- MUST be the [keccak-256 hash](https://keccak.team/files/Keccak-submission-3.pdf) of the bytes of the file stored at url.

 ### fromId